GabrielMajeri/blog/_posts/2019-09-08-how-to-organize-your-life.md

 **Disclaimer**: I make absolutely no profit from recommending these sites.
 I am merely expressing my opinion on why these are superior to their alternatives.

-## Why use digital tools to organize your life?
+## Why Use Digital Tools to Organize Your Life?

 *You can [skip this section](#calendar) if you're already convinced of the benefits of using electronic devices to track your activities*